syrianarchive/syrianarchive-investigations/investigations/zerbeh2019.md

 *Videos from the [May 6th 2019](https://www.youtube.com/watch?v%3DUrgnvikpVk0&sa=D&ust=1573673328509000) (on the left) and [August 30th 2019](https://www.youtube.com/watch?v%3Dbrbi_1clAPI%26feature%3Dyoutu.be&sa=D&ust=1573673328510000) (on the right) attacks show an attempt to rebuild the outer wall, standing parallel to the street, destroyed in the May 6th attack.*

 Repeated attacks on the facility, like the May 6th and August 30th attacks, indicate the direct and deliberate targeting of the medical facility.
-Although threatened by these direct attacks, the hospital, because of its location, is vital for those living in the southwestern countryside of Aleppo.
+Although threatened by these direct attacks, the hospital, because of its location, was vital for those living in the southwestern countryside of Aleppo.

 ### Hospital Location